SaaS SEO: How We Drove $1.31M in Attributed Organic Revenue and 1,909% ROI for a B2B Software Client

 Start With Your Go-to-Market Strategy

 Before touching keyword research or content plans, align your SEO strategy with your GTM model.
 A product-led growth company targeting self-serve signups needs different content than an enterprise SaaS running a sales-led motion.
-Define what success looks like from SEO: is it trial signups, demo requests or sales-qualified leads?
+Define what success looks like from SEO: trial signups, demo requests or sales-qualified leads.
 Every SEO decision should map back to these commercial outcomes.

 Set Measurable SEO Goals Tied to Revenue